-- Roof frame provides quick set up, greater strength and improved water shedding - Anti-sheer DuraPlusTM shock corded fibreglass poles for greater strength and easy assembly - Non corrosive stainless steel poles joiners for long term reliability - Strength and near vertical side walls result from powder coated steel PorticoTM poles - Longer lasting silver coated UVtex Sun Tough fly fabric with water repellent treatment - Heat taped fly seams provide a complete water shield - Heavy Duty PE bucket floor creates elevated floor seams - Quick-clip system featuring Tensile-TabTM J Hooks attachments for easy assembly and rigidity - Seam inserted reinforced guy rope tabs with shock loops on fly to add strength and stability - Handy storage pockets with reflective safety webbing to attach guy ropes - Total insect protection with ultra fine No-See-Um mesh - Oversize easy-step D doors for convenient access Protective front, side and rear awnings - Large side bedroom windows with weather awnings - Full climate control via front door, rear door and window system - Power cord access port, light attachment point and organiser pockets - · Easy to handle compact carry bag - 2 year manufacturer's warranty
+FEATURES - PorticoTM pole frame provides quick set up, greater strength and improved water shedding - Anti-sheer DuraPlusTM shock corded fibreglass roof poles for greater strength and easy assembly - Strength and near vertical side walls result from powder coated steel PorticoTM poles - Longer lasting silver coated UVtex Sun Tough fly fabric with water repellent treatment - Heat taped fly seams provide a complete water shield - Heavy Duty PE bucket floor creates elevated floor seams - Quick-clip system featuring Tensile-TabTM J Hooks attachments for easy assembly and rigidity - Seam inserted reinforced guy rope tabs with shock loops on fly to add strength and stability - Total insect protection with ultra fine No-See-Um mesh - Oversize easy-step D doors for convenient access - Protective front, side and rear awnings - Excellent ventilation via mesh inner walls with full fly protection - Power cord access port, light attachment point and organiser pockets - · Easy to handle compact carry bag - 2 year manufacturer's warranty

-Product Code: DTC-HIG-D
+Product Code: DTC-BUN9-D

 Thank you for purchasing a quality OZtrail product.
-Please keep this Owner's Manual in a safe and dry place, it contains information and helpful information.
+Please keep this Owner's Manual in a safe and dry place, it contains important and helpful information.

-The following parts are included for Product Code: DTC-HIG-D
+The following parts are included for Product Code: DTC-BUN9-D

 Part Description

-3 x roof fibreglass poles 0
+V 4 x roof fibreglass poles 0

-6 x steel wall poles 2
+V 8 x steel wall poles 2

-2 x steel awning poles 6
+V 4 x steel awning poles 8

-30 x pegs
+$\checkmark$ 32 x pegs

-8 x guy ropes
+$\checkmark$ 12 x guy ropes

 PLEASE NOTE

 Due to our policy of continual product development, specifications, parts and features of the product may vary from details within this Owners Manual.

+HELPFUL HINT

 We recommend that you set up this product before you leave for your trip.
 Check that all parts are present and that you familiarise yourself with the assembly and disassembly of the product.
 If you have any questions, your OZtrail dealer will be happy to help you.

-Assembly Instructions

-Step 1 Choose the site

-Select a sheltered camp site protected from the wind that will not allow water to pond under the tent Floor.
-Clear a level area of all stones, twigs, etc.

-Step 2 Lay out the tent

-Unpack the contents of your tent.
+Assembly Instructions Step 1 Choose the site Select a sheltered camp site protected from the wind that will not allow water to pond under the tent Floor.
+Clear a level area of all stones, twigs, etc. Step 2 Lay out the tent Unpack the contents of your tent.
 Lay out the inner of your tent in the direction you wish it to face.
 Ensure that you have the door facing in the direction you desire.

-1. After unpacking the tent or shelter, use the check list on page 3 to identify all parts and make sure all parts are present.

-2. It is important to condition your tent or shelter before use.
-See page 9 for instructions

-Step 3 Peg down the tent

-Peg out the corners of the inner tent.
+HELPFUL HINT - 1.
+After unpacking the tent or shelter, use the check list on page 3 to identify all parts and make sure all parts are present. - 2.
+It is important to condition your tent or shelter before use.
+See page 10 for instructions.
+Step 3 Peg down the tent Peg out the corners of the inner tent.
 These peg points are indicated in Figure 1.
 Anchor the tent to the ground by inserting the pegs through the loops around the base of the tent at an angle of 45 degrees as indicated in Figure 2.
 Firm but not tight.
 As you work from one peg point to the other around the tent base pull the floor firmly, but not tight.

+Figure 2

 Step 4 Assemble the poles

 Assemble all poles making sure each pole junction is securely connected.
-Place the assembled poles side by side for easy identification, as indicated in Figure 3.
+Place the assembled poles side by side for easy identification, see Figure 3.